Costa Rican Sea Turtles

 • Breakfast: Fruit, pancakes, eggs, vegetables, toast, French toast, omelets, and rice and beans.
 Fresh fruit smoothies are also available.

 • Lunch: You might want to bring your own snacks to eat between breakfast and dinner.
-Basic food items such as sandwich materials, fruit, cookies, crackers, and cereal will be available at the station.
+Basic food items such as sandwich materials, fruit, cookies, crackers, and cereal will be available at each station.

 • Dinner: Vegetables, rice, beans, salad, meat, poultry, fish, pizza